 He soon enrolled in A Battery, Royal Canadian Artillery (RCA).
-When A Battery moved to Quebec City in late 1880, he replaced Master Gunner George Creegan, who elected to remain in Kingston.
-Master Gunner Maher was to serve with A Battery for the next 18 years, including seeing action in the Northwest Rebellion of 1885.
+When A Battery moved to Quebec City in late 1880, he replaced Master Gunner George Creegan, who remained in Kingston.
+Master Gunner Maher served with A Battery for the next 18 years, including seeing action in the Northwest Rebellion of 1885.
 Here he developed a lifelong friendship with Major General R.W.
 Rutherford.
 Mahar retired in 1898.
 For his service, he received the Meritorious Service Medals from both the British and Canadian Forces.

 In retirement, he remained very active in Canadian Gunner affairs.
 He worked an additional 18 years in the offices of the Director of Artillery at Militia Headquarters, Ottawa.
 He retired at age 78, after more than 64 years of service to the guns.
 His long and distinguished service stands as a unique accomplishment.

 One of Canada’s first Master Gunners, James Maher’s lifetime of good work with the guns, is a superb example that would be difficult to duplicate.